ipuhakka/BetAI/Documentation/Diary.md

  **14.10.2018**: Fixed child generation loss.
 This was because for every generation generation.Count / 2 nodes where created instead of equal to generation count.

+ **15.10.2018**: Double values with '.' decimal point given as program argument caused a crash.
+ Fixed this with using InvariantCulture in converting double values.
+Created tests and runs OK.